ConnorWM18/vanish/README.md

 # Forked from [this repo!](https://github.com/123456687548/vanish)

 Playing around and adding additional features for my server.
-Currently nothing here qwp
+Added features:
+ - LuckPerms support

 # Vanish
 Vanish is a simple mod for Fabric servers admins.